Why Custom Gem Cutting Makes a Difference

-Look at the polish on the surfaces of the stones.
+Look at the polish on the surfaces of these stones.
 The one on the right is highly polished.
-This greatly benefits the brilliance of the stone.
-The stone on the left was probably never polished well, and then it was most likely thrown in a bucket or bag with other garnets of the same hardness, and microscopically scratched and pitted as the stones were repeatedly handled.
-Even if this stone were “flawless, it would look included or dirty upon close inspection.
-Another thing to watch for when looking at the polish of a stone are “striations" or parallel lines/streaks that are actually gouges in the surface of the stone.
+This greatly benefits the gem's brilliance.
+The stone on the left probably never received a good polish.
+Most likely, it was thrown in a bucket or bag with other garnets.
+After repeated handling, it was probably microscopically scratched and pitted.
+Even if this stone started out almost flawless, it would now look included or dirty upon close inspection.
+Another thing, watch for "striations" or parallel lines/streaks when looking at a stone's polish.
+These are actually gouges on the stone's surface.

-Both the photo above and the one below demonstrate bad meet points where facets should touch each other but don't.
-Look at the closer edge of the table on the commercial stone and you’ll see a facet, a line, then a facet.
+Both the first photo and the one below demonstrate bad meetpoints.
+In other words, you can see where facets should touch each other but don't.
+Look at the closer edge of the table on the commercial stone.
+You'll see a facet, a line, then a facet.
 Those facets should touch each other.

 Cutting for Weight?

-The stone on the left, oddly enough, was actually cut for weight and the stone on the right was not.
-The arrow points to the culet (the point on the bottom of the stone), which was cut on too shallow of an angle, creating the “window” that you can see in the top photo.
-This stone should have been cut smaller so that the proper optical angle could have been achieved.
-The other way to cut a stone for weight is to have the entire bottom (pavilion) of the stone "belly cut, the extreme opposite of the commercial stone I’m showing here.
-What is really sad is that often commercial cutters will cut a really deep stone, then make that last set of crucial culet facets too shallow and still cut a window, even though there was plenty of material to work with.
-Also, they'll cut the crown, (top of the stone,) super shallow so that they can make a bigger belly in the pavilion, and consequently a heavier stone.
+The other way to cut a stone for weight is to have the entire pavilion (bottom) of the stone "belly cut," the extreme opposite of the commercial stone shown here.
+Sadly, commercial cutters often cut a really deep stone, then make that last set of crucial culet facets too shallow.
+As a result, they still cut a window, even though they had plenty of material with which to work.
+Also, they'll cut the crown (top of the stone) super shallow.
+Commercial cutters do this so they can make a bigger belly in the pavilion and, thus, yield a heavier stone.

-This last photo is just another demonstration of good polishing vs. bad polishing.
+This last photo demonstrates, again, the difference between good and bad polishing.
 What is that saying?
 A picture is worth a thousand words!

-About all a person can say about the commercial cut stone is “Yep, it's a 6mm x 8mm faceted rhodolite garnet oval”
+What can you say about the commercial-cut stone?
+"Yep, it's a 6 mm x 8 mm faceted rhodolite garnet oval."